lakshmi-intechcode/jng_instr_folder/week1/01_bash_git_fundamentals/exercises/palindrome_1/README.md

 * Write a function that will take in a string as an input
 * If the string is a palindrome the function will return true
+* You may use a list and any built in functions you find might help

 #### Example
 ```